anrbn/GCP-Attack-Defense/research/Google Cloud/Compute Engine/Persistance-via-SSH-Key-Addition.md

     ssh -i ~/.ssh/id_rsa [USERNAME]@[EXTERNAL_IP]
     ```

-**Note:**
+> [!NOTE]

-- This key will be automatically added to the authorized_keys file of every VM in the project that have the "Block project-wide SSH keys" option disabled.
+> - This key will be automatically added to the authorized_keys file of every VM in the project that have the "Block project-wide SSH keys" option disabled.
-- The "Block project-wide SSH keys" option can have effect on this method.
+> - The "Block project-wide SSH keys" option can have effect on this method.
 If the option is enabled GCP won't propagate the SSH key to the VM's ~/.ssh/authorized_keys file.
-- Key additions in the Project Metadata is logged in the platform's audit trails.
+> - Key additions in the Project Metadata is logged in the platform's audit trails.

 ### Method 3: Attacker adds the Public Key(s) to the Instance Metadata.